Shahbaz67/Bitespeed/README.md

 - Bitespeed needs a way to identify and keep track of a customer's identity across multiple purchases.

-API service hosted on AWS EC2: http://50.17.158.118/identify/
+API service hosted on AWS EC2: http://50.17.158.118/identify/ (instance might have been stopped to save cost)

-Go to the above url to test the functionality of the "/identify" endpoint.
+Go to the above URL to test the functionality of the "/identify" endpoint.

 My Resume link: https://bit.ly/3INyy4X